 - 1. The student should inform family members of the following Administrative Assistant contact information to use in case of an emergency during an examination: - Scottsbluff Campus: 308-635-6060 - Alliance Center: 308-763-2000 - Sidney Center: 308-254-5450 - 2.
 All personal items such as keys, wallets, phones, digital watches, I-watches, and electronic devices are to be stored in the student's purse or bag and placed in designated area in testing center. - 3.
-Phones and electronic devices must be turned off or placed on "silent" - All books, coats, backpacks, purses and other belongings will be placed in the designated area.
+Phones and electronic devices must be turned off and turned into designated area in testing center.
+Phones are not allowed on person and will result in possible dismissal from the program. - 4.
+All books, coats, backpacks, purses and other belongings will be placed in the designated area.